telcoware/h2simple/docs/README.md

 ## Introduction

-Nghttp2 has as nice and clean event modeled C api,
-But the the http client/server code in nghttp2 pacakge are built on C++/boost, not for clean C users.
+Nghttp2 has as nice event modeled C api, but the http client/server codes in pacakge are built on C++/boost, not for clean C users.

-So new HTTP2 stack layer for standalone C is built, named http2simple.
+So a HTTP2 stack layer for standalone C is built, named http2simple.
-And goes with client and server simulator example code.
+And goes with client and server simulator example codes.

 ## Files

 h2sim library example application:
 - h2cli.c h2svr.c: h2sim app example code for client and server simulator
-- NOTE: use -DTLS_MODE=1 option to be built with openssl library
+- NOTE: use -DTLS_MODE=1 option to be built with openssl library (default)

 h2sim library files:
 - h2.h: the h2sim API defintion